0xTamil/awesome-low-level/README.md

 ## How to Refer ?

 This megathread is not perfect, and some resources or topics may be missing.
 Some sections include multiple resources, including links to other megathreads that cover a topic more comprehensively.
 You don't need to go through everything, feel free to pick one or two resources that best suit your learning style.
-Let's say;

-### If You're an Absolute Beginner

-Follow the roadmap from the beginning.
-When a resource says that you should "know C basics" or assumes some prior programming knowledge, don't worry too much about it.
-You may already understand some programming fundamentals from other sources, but **programming fundamentals are not the same thing as knowing C itself**.

-> For example, you might already understand variables, loops, functions, conditions, and basic data structures, but still have never written C code before.
-That's completely fine.
-In that case, you should still learn the C specific basics before moving on to more low-level topics.

 Here are some suggested resources to check out before get into low-level programming:

 - **[Exploring How Computers Work](https://www.youtube.com/watch?v=QZwneRb-zqA)**: A visual introduction to the major components and internal processes of a computer.
 - **[Computer Systems: A Programmer's Perspective](https://www.amazon.com/dp/9332573905/)**: A great book covering how computers work and the fundamentals of computer architecture.

+### If You're an Absolute Beginner

+### But, If You Already Have Some Programming Experience

+You may already know some programming fundamentals, or you may be coming from a **CS, EEE, IT, or another technical background**.
+In that case, you don't need to start learning programming from zero.
+However, you may still be unfamiliar with how computers work at a lower level.

+Also, keep in mind that **programming fundamentals are not the same thing as knowing C itself**.
+You may have learned variables, loops, functions, conditions, and basic data structures in school or through another language, but still need to learn the C-specific concepts that are important for low-level programming.

+> For example, a university course may say that you have learned "C basics", but that might mostly mean learning programming fundamentals using C. You should still make sure you understand C itself, especially things like **pointers, memory, arrays, structs, manual memory management, and how C interacts with the machine**.*

+If you already have some programming experience, follow the roadmap and move quickly through anything you already understand.
+When you reach something unfamiliar, take the time to learn it properly before moving on to the next topic.

+### But, If You're New to Programming

+If you're completely new to programming, for example coming from a **non-CS background** but want to learn programming and eventually get into low-level programming, don't worry.
+You don't need to understand everything before starting.

+First, learn some basic programming fundamentals so you can become familiar with how programming works.
+You can check out the **r/learnprogramming wiki** and its beginner resources to get started.

+Once you're comfortable with the basics, start learning **C**.
+C is a good language for this roadmap because it lets you see concepts such as memory and data much more directly than many higher-level languages.

+> You don't need to become an expert programmer before starting C. Learn the fundamentals, get comfortable writing simple programs, then gradually learn the C-specific concepts you need for low-level programming.

+From there, follow the roadmap and build your understanding step by step.

 ### If You Have Some Low-Level Experience